How to Set Up and Use the GitHub MCP Server — Complete Guide

 Token scope mismatch

-The most common setup failure is a token that does not have the right permissions.
-If the assistant can read issues but cannot create them, your token is missing write access.
-If it cannot see private repos, the token was not granted access to those repositories.
+The most common failure.
+If the assistant can read issues but not create them, your token is missing write access.
+Check permissions in your token settings.

 GitHub API rate limits